-- A. Persons with disabilities must study and remain aware of the features of each building they are in, including stairways, exits, phone locations, and elevator procedures.
+A. Persons with disabilities must study and remain aware of the features of each building they are in, including stairways, exits, phone locations, and elevator procedures.
 At times, assistance from others may be needed.
 Individuals with disabilities may seek assistance (escorts) from others in their classes or work areas if emergency evacuation becomes necessary.
-Faculty members who have students with disabilities in their classes should discuss emergency evacuation procedures with these students ahead of time. - B. Evacuation of individuals with mobility limitations during an emergency is an area of concern.
+Faculty members who have students with disabilities in their classes should discuss emergency evacuation procedures with these students ahead of time.

+- B. Evacuation of individuals with mobility limitations during an emergency is an area of concern.
 Most elevators will not operate (should not be used) during a fire alarm.
-Assign a designated area for persons who may need assistance in evacuation.
-The area for rescue assistance will have direct access to an exit, where those who are unable to use stairs or who are unable to navigate the emergency route may remain.
-Examples are: - 1.
-One-hour fire-resistive hallway adjacent to an exit. - 2.
-Vestibule located next to an exit enclosure. - 3.
-Stairway landing within a smoke proof enclosure.
-Position the person so they do not obstruct the exit.

-- C. Escorts should remain with a student while the security officer or faculty member meets emergency personnel and tells them the student's location.
+A person needing assistance evacuating the building should go to an evacuation point first searched location.
+The sites are indicated on the emergency evacuation maps located in every building. - C. Escorts should remain with a student while the faculty member meets emergency personnel and tells them the student's location.
 It is extremely important that the individual not be moved unnecessarily and improperly, possibly causing further physical injury.
 If there is imminent danger and evacuation cannot be delayed, persons with disabilities should be carried or helped from the building in the best and fastest manner possible.
 The individual is the best authority as to how to be carried or helped from the building.
-Professional emergency personnel should assist in the evacuation it time permits. - D. Most people with vision limitations will be familiar with their immediate area at a given time.
+Professional emergency personnel should assist in the evacuation if time permits. - D. Most people with vision limitations will be familiar with their immediate area at a given time.
 In the event of an emergency, tell the individual how and where to exit.
 Have the person take your elbow and escort them.
 As you walk, tell the person where you are and advise them of any obstacles.
 When you reach safety, orient the person to where they are and ask if any further assistance is needed. - E. Since a person with impaired hearing may not perceive audio emergency alarms, an alternative warning technique is required.
 Two methods of warning are: - 1.
 Write a note advising them of the emergency and the nearest evacuation route. - 2.
 Turn the light switch on and off to gain attention, and then indicate through gestures or in writing what is happening and what to do.
 It may be prudent to escort the person with a hearing impairment as you leave the building. - F. Department heads should discuss emergency procedures with individual employees who have obvious disabilities, those who have informed them of any special needs, and all newly hired disabled individuals.
-It must be determined what assistance they may need and how they best to communicate.
+It must be determined what assistance they may need and how best to communicate.
 (For further information contact IUPD at 520-4499 or go to: http://eeoc.gov/facts/evacuation.html)